-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights line with the principles of Article 89(1) of the UK GDPR.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights records, about individuals to accredited research organisations.
+This covers research situations where the data controller (the Practice) is approached by research organisations, directly, to recruit patients for studies.
+Any research proposal will only be agreed with a clearly defined protocol, consent mechanisms, and relevant research ethics committee approval, and in line with the principles of Article 89(1) of the UK GDPR.
 Research organisations do not approach patients directly, rather the Practice will invite appropriate patients directly seeking their wish to take part.
 This Privacy Notice does not cover situations where the Practice has been approached by an organisation seeking special category personal data to be disclosed in the absence of consent, i.e. via Related Legislation: Section 251 NHS Act 2006 / Health Research Authority (HRA) approval.
-The source of the information shared in this way is your electronic GP record. purposes in accordance with Article 89(1) based on domestic law Related Legislation: Section 251 NHS Act 2006 where we no longer need the data for the purposes of the processing.
+The source of the information shared in this way is your electronic GP record.
+Records Management Codes of Practice for Health and Social Care.
+Article 9 (2) (j) - for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) based on domestic law Related Legislation: Section 251 NHS Act 2006 request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to your personal data being shared for the purpose of risk stratification.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 8 Shred - IT NCLICB GPIT To provides solutions for records management, data backup and recovery, document management, secure storage, and accredited data destruction.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8

+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Shred - IT NCLICB GPIT To provides solutions for records management, data backup and recovery, document management, secure storage, and accredited data destruction.
 The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (j) - for archiving purposes in the public interest, scientific or historical You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested,
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
+Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (j) - for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) based on domestic law You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: